 - Should the task be done by me or assigned to someone?

-After discussion over different aspects of effective delegation, I would like to conclude by saying - If I attach myself to a certain goal and find value in it, I feel completely accountable for the actions done.
+After a discussion over different aspects of effective delegation, I would like to conclude by saying - If I attach myself to a certain goal and find value in it, I feel completely accountable for the actions done.
 This helps me give my 100% to the task.
 I believe that as leaders, our vision and mission should always be to bring a positive change.

 photo source: Lotus Lap school, Hyderabad